cdoublev/css/doc/parse/README.md

 When matching the grammar of a property, replacing (or mutating) the list of component values is neither required nor prohibited but it seems hard or even impossible not to do so: returning `0` from `getPropertyValue('flex-grow')` after running `setProperty('flex', 'none')` is impossible if the result of matching `none` against the grammar for `flex` is not replaced by a result equivalent to parsing `0 0 auto` at a point.

-Furthermore, it is not defined how component value(s) can be associated to the matching production(s), some of which have specific serialization rules.
+Furthermore, it is not defined how component value(s) can be associated to the matching production(s) in order to apply its specific serialization rules.
 Identifying *the appropriate value(s) from `component value list`* to set the CSS declaration of each longhand of a shorthand, and *reorder[ing] the component values to use the canonical order of component values as given in the property definition table*, are similar challenges.

 Note: when matching a longhand property, Chrome returns a component value or a list of component values and when matching a shorthand property, it returns a boolean and sets its longhands in a map that can be read later using its parser interface.